Stone of Destiny raider reunited with lost theatre script after more than 60 years

-He has been renowned for decades as the lawyer arrested for his part in a daring heist to bring the Stone of Destiny back from Scotland to Westminster.
+He has been renowned for decades as the lawyer arrested for his part in a daring heist to bring the Stone of Destiny back to Scotland from Westminster.

 Now detective work by a retired sheriff has helped shed new light on Ian Hamilton's little-known past as a playwright - after reuniting him with a lost script for a hit play he penned more than 60 years ago.